 Ginzan Onsen's traditionally styled ryokan occupy beautiful three and four story wooden buildings that, with their exposed woodwork and white plaster walls, evoke nostalgic feelings of a bygone era.
 There is one exception, however, in the Fujiya ryokan at the center of town, which was recently rebuilt by famous modern architect Kuma Kengo.
-Although purists may find it out of place, its unique modern design incorporates many of the traditional design elements, such as the same exposed wood and white plaster, of the surrounding buildings.
+Although purists may find it out of place, its unique modern design incorporates many of the traditional design elements of the surrounding buildings, such as the same exposed wood and white plaster.

 The town center of Ginzan Onsen is a pedestrian-only zone due to the narrow streets and lack of parking.
 It is particularly nice in the evenings when the ryokan are all lit up and the streets and bridges are illuminated by gas lights.
 In winter, the scenery is enhanced by heavy snow that clings to the rooftops and walkways, while during the warmer months the ryokan guests are more likely to be out strolling about town in their yukata.

-Two public baths (300-500 yen) and a foot bath (free of charge) can be found around the town center.
+Two public baths (500 yen each) and a foot bath (free of charge) can be found around the town center.
 One of the public baths, the Shiroganeyu, was also designed by Kuma Kengo.
 Further available is the Omokageyu, a public bath for private use (2000 yen per 50 minutes).
-In addition, many of the town's ryokan open their baths to non-staying guests during daytime for typically 300 to 1500 yen.
+In addition, many of the town's ryokan open their baths to non-staying guests during daytime for typically 500 to 1500 yen.
 Most feature historic indoor baths.